microsoft/FeatureManagement-Dotnet/README.md

 In the above example, if the feature is not enabled, `GetVariantAsync` would return the variant allocated by `DefaultWhenDisabled`, which is `Small` in this case.

 If the feature is enabled, the feature manager will check the `User`, `Group`, and `Percentile` allocations in that order to see if they match the targeting context or calculated percentile for that context.
 If the user is named `Marsha`, in the group named `Ring1`, or the user happens to fall between the 0 and 10th percentile calculated with the given `Seed`, then the specified variant is returned for that allocation.
+If no `Seed` is specified, then a default seed is created based on the feature name.
 In this case, all of these would return the `Big` variant.
 If none of these allocations match the targeting context, the `DefaultWhenEnabled` variant is returned.

+Allocation logic is similar to the [Microsoft.Targeting](./README.md#MicrosoftTargeting) feature filter, but there are some parameters that are present in targeting that aren't in allocation, and vice versa.
+The outcomes of targeting and allocation are not related.

 ### StatusOverride

 The `StatusOverride` property, if set for the assigned variant, overrides a feature's state.
 By default, this property is equal to `None`, which does not affect the feature state.
 If `StatusOverride` is equal to `Enabled` for the assigned variant, then the feature is enabled.
 If `StatusOverride` is equal to `Disabled` for the assigned variant, then the feature is disabled.
+A feature with a `Status` of `Disabled` cannot be overridden.

 ```
 "Allocation": {